microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_monitoring/_index.md

    ![Screenshot showing how to get into the OSPerformanceAndCapacity workbook](./30.png)

-- This workbook, apart from the **Top servers** summary table available at the top of the **shared dashboard**, shows two charts for each of some the key OS performance counters:
+- This workbook, apart from the **Top servers** summary table available at the top of the **shared dashboard**, shows two charts for each of some of the key OS performance counters:

    ![Screenshot showing performance charts of the OSPerformanceAndCapacity workbook](./31.png)